 Person with unknown TST Person with documented results of previous 2-step TST Person with a positive TST A 2-step TST If both tests are negative No further testing is recommended Person with do If both tests were Done >6 months ago A 1-step TST is necessary Note: If the result of this TST is positive, refer to Person with a positive TST.
-If any previous test was positive Refer to Person with a positive TST Person with a p Report person with positive TST • A physical exam including symptom recommended to rule out active TB Note: The chest x-ray can be from wantess the person is symptomatic. • Further skin testing is not recommended. • The person should be informed of the TB disease.
-If person has symptoms of TB or an abnormal chest x-ray: • Collect 3 sputum samples at least 1 hour apart. to local Public Health Unit n review and a chest x-ray are disease. within the last three months nded. ne signs and symptoms of active If person has no symptoms: • Can continue to work while positive 151.
+If any previous test was positive Refer to Person with a positive TST Report person with positive TST A physical exam including symptor recommended to rule out active TB Note: The chest x-ray can be from walless the person is symptomatic.
+Further skin testing is not recomme The person should be informed of the TB disease.
+If person has symptoms of TB or an abnormal chest x-ray: Collect 3 sputum samples at least It to local Public Health Unit on review and a chest x-ray are disease. within the last three months onded. one signs and symptoms of active If person has no symptoms: • Can continue to work while positive 181.
+1 hour apart.
 Should not work until physician provides documentation that the person does not have infectious TB disease. physician completes assessment to rule out infectious TB disease.